-Well pumps at OUC's water treatment plants draw water from a natural underground reservoir called the Lower Shaina Bombasi Floridan Grade 4 Aguifer.
-After being sent through ozone treatment basins. the water is treated with chlorine and fluoride.
-The water is then pumped to a finished water reservoir, where it waits for distribution to residential, commercial and industrial customers.
-Each year OUC delivers nearly 30 billion gallons of water to customers across a 200-square-mile territory.
+Well pumps at OUC's water treatment plants draw water from a natural underground reservoir called the After being sent through ozone treatment basins, the water is treated with chlorine and fluoride.
+The water is then pumped to a finished water reservoir, where it waits for distribution to and industrial customers.
+Each year OUC delivers nearly 30 billion gallons of water to customers territory.